Naijabas/l_exam1/README.md

 sudo groupadd devs            # Create group sudo usermod -aG devs user1   # Add user to group groups user1                  # View groups

+grep root /etc/group          # View local groups getent group root              # View Local and Network-Based groups groupadd -g 1005 research     # Create a group called research by passing a GID of 1005 groupadd devs                 # Automatically assign gid

+grep research /etc/group      # Find the just created group

+groupadd -r sales            # -r makes you assign id lower than 1000 (which is reserved for system) getent group sales            # Using getent to get group

+groupmod -n clerks sales      # Change name of a group from sales to clerks groupmod -g 10003 clerks      # Change id of clerks find / -nogroup               # To find files not owned by any group groupdel clerks               # delete a group
 ```

 ### Passwords